 Your time is valuable and limited.
-So when you need to invest time for training it should improve your practice and patients.
-We get it and agree.
-We have a variety of online training available to help.
-These can be completed when it works for you, without the cost of travel or time away from work.
+We get it and agree that when you need to invest time for training, it should improve your practice and the health of your patients.
+We’re here to help, by making available a variety of online training options.
+These can be completed whenever it works for you, without the cost of travel or time away from work.

 We offer continuing medical education on topics such as medical records, veterinary ethics, laws and rules governing the profession, professional standards of care, and controlled substances.